binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 * SpoofTell
 * Jumblo
 * [SMSGang](http://www.smsgang.com/)
-* and many more coming and going all the time.
+* and many more coming and going all the time

 Some services are free, some are paid for.
 SMS providers offering spoofing capabilities seem to come and go, as they get shut-down regularly.